KTM Komuter: Ticketing

+When transferring between lines in a specific sector (except for the KL Sentral-Terminal Skypark Line), passengers need only to purchase a ticket to their destination once, or tap in and tap out once each throughout their journey.
+Ridership for primary and secondary school students, and person with disabilities are free of charge via MyRail Life Travel Pass.

 Ridership

 Ridership statistics published by the Ministry of Transport are for all KTM Komuter services.
-No separate statistics for the individual lines or operational regions are published.
+No separate statistics for the individual lines are published.
 Statistics before 1999 are also not available.